Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 59. Wipe the contact surfaces of the sprocket and crankshaft.

-60. Install the sprocket on the end of the crankshaft, making sure that the protrusion on its inner side is in the groove on the shaft.
-If this fails, tap on it with a wooden block.
-Please note that the sprocket must not touch the oil pump housing.
+60. Install the sprocket onto the end of the crankshaft, making sure that the projection on its inner side fits into the recess on the shaft.
+If this is not possible, tap it with a wooden block.
+Note that the sprocket should not touch the oil pump housing.

 61. Install the toothed drive belt as described in Chapter 4.